Choose Your Path

 BEC 304

-Start: Jan | Apr | Sept Ends with: Practice exam
+Start: Jan | May | Sept Ends with: Practice exam Focus: Entry to practice

 Planning note: sequencing may vary based on intake timing, placement availability, and learner readiness.